 In most jurisdictions, employers are entitled to either allow or prohibit the use of AI.
-They may exercise their right to issue instructions to stipulate the parameters for the use of AI by employees or specific teams.
+They may exercise their right to issue instructions to stipulate the parameters for the use of Al by employees or specific teams.
 Particular emphasis should be placed on instructing employees to observe data protection principles" and to handle confidential data, particularly customer data, with the utmost diligence.
 Al governance plays a critical role in this context, providing a structured framework to guide the responsible use of AI systems.
-Clear policies are a fundamental part of AI governance, ensuring compliance, aligning the use of AI with company values, and mitigating potential risks while still maximising the value of AI to the organisation.
+Clear policies are a fundamental part of Al governance, ensuring compliance, aligning the use of AI with company values, and mitigating potential risks while still maximising the value of AI to the organisation.

-Co-determination rights, particularly in jurisdictions including Germany, France and Spain, require employers to inform and consult with employee representatives about AI Challenges may arise when dealing with the systems in the context of implementation and implementation and use of AI.
-Early engagement utilisation.
-The right of co-determination of the will be important with employee representative bodies or works councils to identify any works council (or sometimes trade unions in other jurisdictions) is of major importance for particular issues that concern them, gain their the introduction and use of AI.
-For example, support, educate about the organisation's AI in line with German case law, an employer strategy and, where relevant, involve them in the must involve the works council as it has a right development of internal AI related policies.
-In of co-determination in the introduction and this regard, we are frequently seeing employers use of technical devices suited to monitor the implement an AI framework agreement with behaviour or performance of employees (even works councils or other representative bodies if this is only in theory and employees are not covering matters including consultation and being monitored in practice).
-As a general rule, co-determination, monitoring, training and whenever individual data is processed by a reskilling.
-When the business seeks to implement tool or software, co-determination rights are a new AI tool or system, there is therefore a triggered, as well as broad information rights in common, agreed framework in place to build relation to the tool or software. on with employee representatives, ensuring a transparent and collaborative approach to implementation and AI use.
+Co-determination rights, particularly in jurisdictions including Germany, France and Spain, require employers to inform and consult with employee representatives about Al systems in the context of implementation and utilisation.
+The right of co-determination of the works council (or sometimes trade unions in other jurisdictions) is of major importance for the introduction and use of Al. For example, in line with German case law, an employer must involve the works council as it has a right of co-determination in the introduction and use of technical devices suited to monitor the behaviour or performance of employees (even if this is only in theory and employees are not being monitored in practice).
+As a general rule, whenever individual data is processed by a tool or software, co-determination rights are triggered, as well as broad information rights in relation to the tool or software.